borkdude/glam/README.md

 /Users/borkdude/.glam/repository/clj-kondo/clj-kondo/2020.09.09:/Users/borkdude/.glam/repository/org.babashka/babashka/0.2.1
 ```

-Use `--verbose` for more output, `--force` for re-downloading packages.

 The resulting path can then be used to add programs on the path for the current shell:

 ``` clojure